View gritting routes

 - all A and B roads

-- at least one road from each of the county’s main villages to a major traffic route
+- at least one route from each of the county’s main villages

-- at least one road within 500m of all train and bus stations, hospitals and schools
+- where possible, at least one road within 500m of all primary and secondary schools

-- additional roads depending on various risk factors, such as historic accident data
+- additional public service and school bus routes depending on various risk factors, such as historical accident data, pupil numbers and geographical risk factors

 During prolonged snowfall, we fit ploughs to our gritters.
 We may also call upon farmers and contractors to assist with snow clearing.